mauro-belgiovine/OSC-to-MIDI/README.md

 - Load cvOSCcv into VCV Rack
 - Connect the CV output of your sequencer/note generator to the Value input of `/ch/1` as if it is a 1 oct/CV input and the gate source to `/ch/2`.
 - Launch your script with explicit niceness, in order to get decent timing:
-`nice -n -15 python3 path-to-script/osc-to-midi.py`
+`sudo nice -n -15 python3 path-to-script/osc-to-midi.py`
 At startup, the script will ask you to specify which MIDI OUT interface you want to send MIDI messages to.
 - Click on `Config` button on cvOSCcv and then `Enable` the OSC client